 The Safety Professionals’ Role: Influence the Correct People to take Appropriate Action

 Safety professionals can influence workplace culture by influencing the leadership team through organisational safety metrics, including inspection and audit findings.
-This can be achieved by:
+You can achieve this by:

 Take-away: In line with the advice that you source from your lawyer or accountant, the safety professional will assist you to effectively manage your legal obligations associated with safety and workers compensation.